2020PB/police-brutality/reports/Ohio.md

 ## Beavercreek

-### Police use tear gas on protestors peacefully blocking road | June 1st
+### Police use tear gas on protesters peacefully blocking road | June 1st

-Police tell protestors blocking road to disperse and then immediately use tear gas on them.
+Police tell protesters blocking road to disperse and then immediately use tear gas on them.

 tags: tear-gas, protester